mongo-js/mongojs/README.md

 ## Upgrading from 0.x.x to 1.2.x

-Version 1.0.x is a major rewrite of mongojs using mongodb-core driver.
+Version > 1.0.x is a major rewrite of mongojs.
 So expect some things not to work the same as in mongojs 0.x.x versions.
 Breaking changes include:

 * __Removed__ `mongojs.connect` use `mongojs()` directly instead